leo-holanda/leo-holanda/README.md

 # Hi, I'm Leonardo
-*Third year Information Systems student at Federal University of Alagoas and aspiring software developer.*
+*Third year Information Systems student at Federal University of Alagoas and aspiring Full Stack Developer.*

 #### Passionate about programming and the power it has to make people's life easier and better.